Relive the 90s Fashion Decade With These 85 Iconic Trends

 Run-DMC Adidas tracksuit, Gary Lineker’s England’s Umbro tracksuit, The Cheetah Girls’ iconic 90s tracksuits.
 Fila & Adidas’ 90s sportswear collections.

-Affordable and comfortable, tracksuits became the de-facto outfit of the streets, so much so that it permeated into the realm of high-end designer labels, topping the 90s fashion magazines and catwalks.
+Affordable and comfortable, tracksuits became the de-facto outfit of the streets, so much so that it permeated into the realm of high fashion, topping the decades’ magazines and catwalks.

 With tracksuits worn by everyone, from hip-hoppers to British footballers and grandpas, the trend signaled the emergence of the streetwear movement.